 From Station 1, Campbell proceeded to Paramedic School.
 With her background as a Biology major, delving into the world of EMS proved to be a good fit.
 She went on to serve the north side from Station 10, the east side from Station 5 and Station 3, and finally landed on the south side, where she spent about twelve years on Medic 6.

-In 2016, the Madison Fire Department launched a pilot program known as Mobile Integrated Health, more commonly known as "Community Paramedicine."
+In 2016, the Madison Fire Department launched a pilot program known as Community Paramedicine, more commonly known as "Community Paramedicine."
 Campbell, alongside fellow paramedic Mindy Dessert, stepped into the pioneering role of Community Paramedic, helping the department forge a new path toward innovative pre-hospital care.

 The goal of Community Paramedicine is to identify frequent users of the 911 system, connect them with the resources they need, offer education, and work with them proactively to improve their health and reduce their reliance on 911.

 "It’s been a surprisingly, amazingly rewarding experience being a Community Paramedic," Campbell said.
 "There’s a lot of social work, and I’ve found there’s a huge amount of coaching and talking to people and really taking the time to hear their story."